-- The customer's legal representative; - The customer's authorized representative, responsible relative or responsible party unless the customer and representative reside together.
-Only send a letter to the customer if they reside at the same address.
+- The customer's legal representative; - The customer's authorized representative, responsible relative, or responsible party unless the customer and representative reside together.

+Only send a letter to the customer if the representative resides at the same address as the customer.